ezEngine/docs/docs/runtime/world/worlds.md

 * `+Y` is 'right`
 * `+Z` is 'up'

 That makes it a left-handed coordinate system.
-You can query these axis in the space of a [game object (TODO)](game-objects.md), if you need to.
+You can query these axis in the space of a [game object](game-objects.md), if you need to.

 The coordinate system can be changed through `ezWorld::SetCoordinateSystemProvider()`.
 The `ezCoordinateSystemProvider` can potentially return a different coordinate system at different locations, so you could implement a provider that changes the coordinate system to follow a sphere.